-Here are our four primary advice strategies that guide your asset allocation both when you establish your account, and over time.
+Here are our four primary advice strategies that guide our asset allocation recommendations, both when you establish your account and over time.

-All goals are time and risk-sensitive, but when you set up a retirement account with us, our advice strategy balances growth and stability—for pre-retirees and retirees—as you’ll see in the chart below.
+All goals are time and risk-sensitive, but when you set up a retirement account with us, our advice aims to balance growth and stability—for pre-retirees and retirees—as you’ll see in the chart below.

-Many target date glide paths dial back on equities steadily and have the least growth potential just when you’ve amassed the bulk of your nest egg.
-Our retirement glide path, shown below with a retirement date of 65, favors a more aggressive growth strategy, in part because of our sophisticated diversification model, and in part because we respect the fact that life expectancy is going up, and we should all plan for a longer retirement.
-(There is now a 40% probability that at least one member of a 35-year-old couple will live to 90!)
+Many target-date glide paths dial back on equities steadily and have the least growth potential just when you’ve amassed the bulk of your nest egg.
+Our retirement glide path, shown below with a retirement date of 65, favors a more aggressive growth strategy, in part because of our sophisticated diversification model, and in part because we respect the fact that life expectancy is going up, and we may want to plan for a longer retirement.
+(There is now a 42% probability that at least one member of a 35-year-old couple will live to 90!)1

 Figure above is an example retirement goal.

-If you don’t have a specific goal, and just want to grow your savings, Build Wealth is for you.
+If you don’t have a specific goal, and just want to grow your savings, General Investing may be right for you.
 It has a glide path similar to retirement, but with a floor of 55% equities when you are 65 or older.
 Thus, the advice for your asset allocation is calibrated to your age, as you see in the chart below.
 And because the aim here is growth, the strategy is an aggressive one, never dropping below 55% (unless you choose to be more conservative).

-3. Regular goal (i.e. saving for a home, wedding, car or other major expenditure)
+3. Major Purchase (i.e., saving for a home, wedding, car, or other major expenditure)

 As you can see in the chart below, our advice for a major savings goal starts with a high equity allocation when you’re 20 years out, and gradually becomes more conservative—but we keep at least half of the portfolio in stocks until you’re about five years from your goal.

 The beauty of the Betterment system is that our advice, while readily available, isn’t set in stone.
-You always have the freedom to play with the variables and flex different factors for the best fit with your overall situation.
+You always have the freedom to change the variables and flex different factors to fit with your overall situation.

 - You can change your stock allocation